Recreating a childhood breakfast favorite!

 Instructions

 - Add the oats, milk, ¼ cup water, maple syrup, brown sugar, vanilla, cinnamon, and salt to a small saucepan over medium-high heat.
-Mix until combined.½ cup old-fashioned oats, ½ cup milk, 1 tablespoon pure maple syrup, 1 tablespoon brown sugar, ½ teaspoon vanilla, ½ teaspoon cinnamon, ¼ teaspoon salt
+Mix until combined.½ cup old-fashioned oats, ½ cup milk, 1 tablespoon pure maple syrup, 1 tablespoon packed brown sugar, ½ teaspoon vanilla, ½ teaspoon cinnamon, ¼ teaspoon salt

 - After roughly 2 minutes the liquid should start to bubble.
 Give everything a good stir and reduce the heat to medium-low.
 Continue cooking and stirring occasionally for an additional 2-3 minutes, or until the oats have absorbed most of the liquid and thickened to your desired consistency.